Oak Park Staff

 Current post-graduate students

-- Aoife O'Driscoll - Identifying sources of genetic resistance against Septoria tritici
+- Aoife O'Driscoll - Identifying sources of genetic resistance against Septoria tritici blotch disease of wheat

 - Evaluating the potential of non-Agrobacterium spp. to facilitate gene transfer into main crops (RMIS 6188; funded through Science Foundation Ireland 2011 Research Frontiers Programme)